-Today, the Winter Driving Safety Alliance is launching the 2017 Shift into Winter Campaign— an annual road safety initiative focused on reducing the frequency and severity of winter weather-related vehicle crashes in BC.
+On October 2nd, 2017, the Winter Driving Safety Alliance launched the 2017 Shift into Winter Campaign— an annual road safety initiative focused on reducing the frequency and severity of winter weather-related vehicle crashes in BC.
 Together, we encourage drivers and workplaces to be prepared for the winter season.

 5 actions to reduce the risk of a winter driving crash

 - Prepare yourself and your vehicle for the winter season and conditions now.
 Do not wait until the snow, black ice, rain, fog, extended periods of darkness and colder temperatures hit.
 Whether you are driving a fleet or personal vehicle for work, ensure it is winter ready with a pre-season maintenance check-up.
 Ensure your vehicle is equipped with:

 - a battery, brakes, light and fuses, cooling and heating systems, electrical and exhaust systems and belts and hoses, which have been found to be in good condition by a qualified person and meet manufacturer’s specifications.

 - suitable first-aid supplies and a winter survival kit.